leozide/leocad/docs/README.md

   Download the latest LeoCAD-Windows.exe to your computer, double click on the icon to launch the installer and follow the instructions.

+## LeoCAD for macOS

+  Download the latest LeoCAD-macOS.dmg to your computer, double click on the icon to open the archive, copy LeoCAD.app to your Applications folder and then launch it from there.

 ## LeoCAD for Linux

 There are multiple ways to install LeoCAD on Linux.